EZonTheEyes/undertale-remastered-NS/README.md

 ===Description:===

 Port of the Undertale Remastered Mod to the Nintendo Switch by patching the game.win file.
+This mod replaces Sprites and Textures to change the games artstyle from mostly monochrome, including the Switch exclusive content, to fully colored spritework.

 ![image](https://github.com/EZonTheEyes/undertale-remastered-NS/assets/103911396/9e5b19d0-a518-46e8-abcd-e38f584ececf)

 Compatible with Official Hardware & Emulators